Slicer/Slicer/Docs/user_guide/user_interface.md

 - **Spin** continuously spins the view around.
 - **Rock** continuously rocks the view left-to-right.
 - **Zoom in/out** slightly zooms in/out the view.
 Convenient buttons for touchscreens.
+- **Tilt Lock** can be toggled using `Ctrl` + `b` keyboard shortcut.
+In tilt lock mode 3D view rotation is restricted to the azimuth axis (left-right direction) by disabling rotation around elevation axis (up-down direction).

 ### Slice View